 - Reinforce inherent requirements for that discipline, such as a new students’ handbook.

 - Key dates.
 For example, census dates for the Study Period and due dates for assessment.

 b.
 Learning resources

-x.
-Procedures for working in groups, if applicable
+- Procedures for working in groups, if applicable.

-xv.
-Other than in exceptional circumstances, assessment items as specified in the Subject Outline, must not be changed without negotiation with students.
+- Other than in exceptional circumstances, assessment items as specified in the Subject Outline, must not be changed without negotiation with students.
 Timely written notification of assessment changes will be communicated to all students by the Subject Co-ordinator.
-Amendments must be approved by the relevant College Dean..
+Amendments must be approved by the relevant Academic Head.

 d.
 Policies and guidelines

-i.
-Guidance regarding the University and College requirements for appropriate acknowledgment of other’s academic work, including acceptable referencing style, source acknowledgment and avoidance of plagiarism.
+- Guidance regarding the University and College requirements for appropriate acknowledgement of other’s academic work, including acceptable referencing style, source acknowledgement and avoidance of plagiarism.
 Provide reference to the extended statement in the plagiarism policy and links to learning resources available to avoid plagiarism

 3. Availability to students